The best parks in and around Birmingham for nature walks

 Postcode: B98 OLJ

 Parking is free.
-This park in Redditch has just added a brand play area which Arlo loves.
+This park in Redditch added a new play area a couple of years ago which Arlo loves.
 There’s also gym/exercise equipment and fabulous trails around the lake to enjoy a leisurely stroll or a fast paced jog.
 The park often hosts funfairs and other events too.
 There’s a cafe and toilet facilities on site.

 Best parks in Birmingham